retrography/pRDS/README.md

 instance you can control the number of cores to be used by setting the `core` parameter, or change the compression level by passing a value to the `compression` parameter.

+## Why

+Writing RDS files is rather fast if the compression option is switched off.
+But with compression turned on saving large quantities of data quickly becomes impossible, as R's base implementation uses only a single thread.
+One way to solve this issue is to create the appropriate C bindings for the existiing compression libraries.
+But bindings are hard to maintain and subject to breaking when the upstream changes.
+Quite a few projects of this kind have already gone bust.
+CLI interfaces, though, rarely change, and OS package managers take care of maintaining them. pRDS smartly takes the dumb approach to fast compression /
+decompression: Relying on the external, well-maintained tools that we all have access to on our computers.

 ## License